front-end-intermediate/session-1/readme.md

 }
 ```

-Our Navbar now displays all the items in our array.
+Our nav bar now displays all the items in our array.

 #### Aside - Template Strings